priyanshee1604/foundation/udm/beginner/party.md

 Entities
 1. Party
-Description: Represents any entity that can enter into a relationship.
-This includes individuals, groups, or organizations.
+* Description: Represents an entity that can be individuals, groups, or organizations.
 * Key Attributes: Unique identifier (partyId).
 2. Person
 * Description: A specialization of Party, representing individual human beings.